 Common ingredients in IGR's include methoprene, fenoxycarb and pyriproxifen.
 Sprays include ingredients such as Fipronil imidacloprid or selamectin.

-1. Bathe and Dip your Dog: To remove fleas from your dog, consider a natural shampoo that is made specifically to kill and repel fleas such as Botanical Shampoo.
+1. Bathe and Dip your Dog: To remove fleas from your dog, consider a medicated shampoo that is made specifically to kill and repel fleas such as Bayer Anima Health Advantage Shampoo.

 2. Comb Your Dog: Use a flea comb after bathing to remove any fleas that remain in your dogs coat.
 Note that your dog may still show some reactions even after the fleas are gone since the skin reaction may take some time to disappear.
 Dip the comb in soapy water to kill any fleas on the comb.